Facebook to label vaccine posts to combat Covid-19 misinformation

 The social network is also adding a tool to help get users vaccinated by connecting them to information about where and when they can get their shot.

-Facebook and Instagram have been criticised for allowing anti-vaccination propaganda to spread and for being woefully slow in weeding out the misinformation, often with fact-checks, labels and other restrained measures.
+Facebook and Instagram have been criticized for allowing anti-vaccination propaganda to spread and for being woefully slow in weeding out the misinformation, often with fact-checks, labels and other restrained measures.

+"This announcement falls well short of what is needed to solve the crisis of anti-vaccine lies polluting social media users' timelines," said Imran Ahmed, CEO of the nonprofit Center for Countering Digital Hate, a critic of social media companies' handling of hate speech and misinformation.

+Facebook and Instagram still do not remove the vast majority of posts reported to them for containing dangerous misinformation about vaccines," her said The main superspreaders of anti-vaccine lies all still have a presence on Instagram or Facebook, despite promises to remove them.
+And the evidence suggests that the way Facebook applies labels to misinformation posts has minimal impact.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)